skillrepos/codeium-basics/labs.md

 3. Now let's see how Codeium can generate some data and mappings for us automatically.
 Enter the prompt below in the main Chat text entry area.
 ```
-create a mapping of states to area codes in JavaScript where the key is the state abbreviation and the value is an array of area codes of max size 5
+create a mapping of all states to area codes in JavaScript where the key is the state abbreviation and the value is an array of area codes of max size 5
 ```
 4. After running this, Codeium will generate the a list as shown below.
 Click on the *Insert* tab to insert the updates at the cursor in the *phone.js* file.
 (This assumes the cursor is below the previous function in the file.)